mwerner/spigot/README.md

 ## Map Format

-Spigot allows for a very simple map of api attributes as well as sophisticated options on a key by key basis.
-Below are a few examples:
+Each Spigot map file represents one service, with as many resources defined as you like.

-##### Basic
+##### Basic Map

     user:
       name: 'full_name'